AbdAlhamidZobi/SP-Frame/README.md

 <br>"src/rec":
  <br> the resources files including .fxml files,images,language files,styles,...

-this project is under the GNU3 licence for more read ""
+this project is under the GNU3 licence for more read the "LICENCE" file.

 the program was and still being created by me:
 ## Abd Alhamid Zobi